kw7oe/kw7oe.github.io/content/about.md

 ## Now

-Currently I’m focusing on the following stuff:

-- Getting a job.
+Recently, I got a new job and are busy handling some personal stuff in my life.
+While I have lots of things I want to do like:

+- Writing more articles to share some of my knowledge.
+- Writing a series of articles on implementing a database system in Rust.
-- Continue to work on my projects in RC, especially my database system.
+- Continue to work on my [mini-db][4].
+The plan is to implement the recovery mechanism for the database.
-- Starting to make video content about programming.
+- Start creating educational video contents about programming.

-- Perhaps, write a series of articles about implmenting database system in Rust.
+If that sounds ambitious to you all, it is.
+However, given the amount of personal chores I have to deal with and other priorities I have in life, I don't think I'll have any great output regarding those.
+Hopefully, I can still make some small progress along the way.

 ## Abandoned Projects